DigitalCommons/land-explorer/docs/property-boundaries-service/pipeline.md

     ownership data.
 This stage is quite fast and non-destructive, since the government API provides all historical data since Nov 2017, so the new data is always written straight into the DB.

+1. `ownershipSnapshots`: This task builds up the `land_ownership_snapshots` table (see above), one full year at a time, so we have a year-by-year ownership history rather than just the current state.
+It's used by the [proprietor ownerships endpoint](./ownerships-endpoint.md) to look up what a proprietor owned in a given year.

+    It works as follows:

+    1. Reads `latest_snapshot_ownership_data` from the most recent pipeline run to find which year to resume from (starting from 2017, the earliest year the data is available for, if no snapshot has been processed yet).
+    1. For each complete year from there up to the end of last year, downloads that year's FULL UK and overseas company ownership datasets from the government API - specifically, the dataset published in January of the *following* year, since that's the first FULL dataset that reflects the state of ownership on 31 December of the target year.
+    1. Maps each downloaded CSV row into one snapshot row per populated proprietor slot (up to 4 per title), and bulk inserts them into `land_ownership_snapshots`, in chunks and with `ignoreDuplicates` so that re-running a year that's already been processed is a no-op rather than creating duplicates or erroring.
+    1. Records the year just processed in `latest_snapshot_ownership_data` on the pipeline run, so the next pipeline run knows where to resume from.
+    1. If a year fails to download or process, processing halts there (so we don't skip ahead and leave a gap) and Matrix is notified; earlier years already inserted are unaffected.

 1. `updateProprietors`: This task rebuilds the Meilisearch `proprietors` search index from the `land_ownerships` data that was updated in the previous step, so that proprietor name search is kept up to date.

     It works as follows: